 You will gain practical experience of working with the Virtual Learning Environment

 You will be given the opportunity to practise teaching and delivery techniques

 You will be encouraged to think critically and analytically about the role of the Montessori educator and the challenges of Montessori teacher training in the 21st century

-This course offers training which will prepare participants for work in diverse roles such as Montessori Tutor, Distance Learning Tutor or Professional Placement Tutor.
+This course offers training which will prepare participants for work in diverse roles delivering on MCI training courses such as Montessori Tutor, Online Tutor or Professional Placement Tutor.

 For experienced MCI graduate practitioners

 Active blended workshop, online plus one week attendance at MCI London over Easter.